IHE/RAD.IRA/input/pagecontent/volume-1.md

 Occasionally a radiologist is interrupted while reporting on a study.
 She needs to open a different study (e.g. for consultation purpose) before the study that is currently in progress is ready for sign-off.

-This profile enables a new report context to be initiated before the previous report context is terminated.
-The Hub can maintain multiple anchor context simultaneously within a reporting session.
-It maintains the notion of a current context to be the last anchor context that has been initiated but not yet terminated.
+This profile permits a new report context to be initiated before the previous report context is terminated.
+The Hub can maintain multiple anchor contexts simultaneously within a reporting session.
+The current context is the most recent anchor context that has been initiated but not yet terminated.
 This current context enables all Synchronizing Applications to be synchronized and working on the same context all the time.

 Once the *interrupting* study is complete, the Image Display terminates the report context of the *interrupting* study.
 The Hub removes the context of the *interrupting* study and set the current context back to the previously opened study.
 Note that all associated context and contents remain in the Hub.

 All `Synchronizing Applications` may resume to the previous report context in one of the following methods:
-- Internally keep track of received context and hence knows which context is current.
+- Hub sends the notification to all Subscribers to open (resume) to the previous report context
+  - Hub implicitly initiate the open event (TODO)
 - Use the Get Current Context [RAD-X8] transaction to query the Hub for which context is current

+TODO: Rephrase:
+When a context is terminated, who takes the lead to set the next context. e.g. The app that drives the reporting session, if there are any business logic to resume something else rather than the previous report context, that app should send a new DiagnosticReport-open.

 <div>
 {%include interruption-and-resume.svg%}